-- 1. An amount that does not exceed the quarterly cost share maximum; or - 2.
-An amount that does not exceed the sum of the unpaid required monthly contributions during months in which the member received HIP Plus coverage but was not contributing to the POWER Account.
+- 1. An amount that does not exceed the quarterly cost share maximum; or - An amount that does not exceed the sum of the unpaid required monthly contributions during months in which the member received HIP Plus coverage but was not contributing to the POWER Account.

 The Contractor may register and collect any debt owed by the member to the Contractor.
 The Contractor shall register the debt with the State fiscal agent.
 The State fiscal agent will document the debt owed and the MCE to whom the debt is owed.
 If the Contractor pursues the member debt, the Contractor shall do so in accordance with standard company practice for collection of debt in the individual market segment.
-However, the Contractor shall not (i) sell the member's debt, (ii) report the debt collectors, (v) file a lawsuit, or (vi) seek a court order to seize a portion of the member's earnings.
+However, the Contractor shall not (i) sell the member's debt, (ii) report the debt to credit reporting agencies, (iii) place a lien on the member's home, (iv) refer the case to debt collectors, (v) file a lawsuit, or (vi) seek a court order to seize a portion of the member's earnings.
 The Contractor may collect member debt from member rollover dollars.
 Any member debt collected by the Contractor shall be included in the member's quarterly five percent (5%) cost sharing maximum described in Section 3.16.